Revised and updated

 I imagine that they will find some quibble to justify their deletion of my entry but I am pretty sure that the outcome would have been different had I praised brainless Bob.
 Anyway, after a couple of run-ins with them, I have no confidence in being able to navigate my way onto Wikipedia again -- so I am putting up below what I originally submitted to Wikipedia.
 Altemeyer is an unusual name so a Google search on that name should still find my comments, whether the Wikipedians like it or not:

-In detail: The decline and fall of Communist regimes in the Soviet Union and Eastern Europe enabled use of his RWA scale there.
+In detail: The decline and fall of Communist regimes in the Soviet Union and Eastern Europe enabled use of his RWA ("Right Wing Authoritarianism") scale there.
 Studies in the East such as those by Altemeyer & Kamenshikov (1991), McFarland, Ageyev and Abalakina-Paap (1992) and Hamilton, Sanders & McKearney (1995) showed that high RWA scores were associated with support for Communism!!
-So an alleged "Rightist" scale went from being non-political to being a measure of Leftism!
+So an alleged "Rightist" scale went from being Rightist to being a predictor of Leftism!
 If you took it at face-value, it showed Communists were Rightists!

 After that, Altemeyer more or less gave up his original claim and engaged in a bit of historical revisionism.
 He said (Altemeyer, 1996, p.
 218) that when he "began talking about right-wing authoritarianism, I was (brazenly) inventing a new sense, a social psychological sense that denotes submission to the perceived established authorities in one's life".
 It is true that he did originally define what he was measuring in something like that way (in detail, he defined it as a combination of three elements: submissiveness to established authority, adherence to social conventions and general aggressiveness) but what was new, unusual or "brazen" about such a conceptualization defies imagination.
 The concept of submission to established authority was, for instance, part of the old Adorno et al (1950) work.
 What WAS brazen was Altemeyer's claim that what he was measuring was characteristic of the political Right.
 But it is precisely the "Right-wing" claim that he now seems to have dropped and the RWA scale is now said to measure simply submission to authority.
 See: